dor3k/MeltyConfig/README.md

 ## Build instructions
 The program was built using G++.
-Use whatever toolchain you want to compile and link all the files in ./MeltyConfig/src directory
+Use whatever toolchain you want to compile and link all the files in ./main/src directory

+The files inside of the ./main/System directory are used for testing, and can be ignored.

-As an example there are two build scripts provided in the ./MeltyConfig directory which use G++ to build the program, one for Linux and the other for Windows
+As an example there are two build scripts provided in the ./main directory which use G++ to build the program, one for Linux and the other for Windows
 ```
 cd ./src